m5c/EthereumGuide/README.md

 The following subsections illustrate the process on the example of a Java Dapp that first deposits a smart contract "mirror".
 It is a minimal smart contract that merely offers a single function "reflect".
 When reflect is called it simply returns the received input string.
 After the deployment the Dapp calls the contract with ```Hello, smart-world!``` and prints the return value.
 Complete sources of a demo implementation can be found on moodle.

-*Note: As this guide aims at Java Dapp development, the used directory layout matches a [maven-project structure](https://maven.apache.org/guides/getting-started/).*
+ > *As this guide aims at Java Dapp development, the used directory layout matches a [maven-project structure](https://maven.apache.org/guides/getting-started/).*

 #### Implementation of the smart contract logic